edthedev/edthedev.github.io/blog/minetest/mods.md

 - Teleporters are expensive, but can connect to each-other from anywhere.
 - Doctor Who fans may wish to dye their teleporters blue.

+`Ultralight Trike` adds a motor propelled glider.
+- Flying is fun.
+- Controls may be unintuitive to new players.
+- Requires `Biofuel`, which many other great mods also require.
+- One of the few all-in-one travel solutions, since it does not require finding a cliff, building a tall tower, or rocket boots (`More boots`), the way most glider mods do (`Hang Glider`, `Realistic Hang Glider`, `Movement Essentials (Umbrella)`)

 `Wilhelmines Animal World` adds so many animals.

 `Wilhelmines Living Jungle` adds a jungle biome.